-- NCG have become an accredited Real Living Wage Employer, which means all NCG employees and regularly contracted staff working for providers of outsourced services are paid at least the Real Living Wage.
-This is now a mandatory requirement in all procurements for services. - Carried out a scoping exercise with a view to hosting our own Supplier events to educate our supply chain on topics like Modern Slavery. - Supported the Digital Poverty Challenge by approaching members of our Supply Chain for contributions. - NCG Procurement have been particularly alert to a changing global market and fluctuating prices both post-Brexit and during Covid-19.
-As a result, Modern Slavery checks have taken place in high volume supply chains (where risk could damage NCG) to see the staffing approach in the country of goods origin. - Checks of Modern Slavery Statements have been assessed where spend is high and risk could occur (e.g. as a result of company take overs), and where Modern Slavery policies may be weaker or non-existent. - A review of the NCG Code of Conduct for Suppliers and Contractors took place with the updated code being approved by the Governors in June 2021, mandating all NCG suppliers and their subcontractors to comply with the Act and protect against Modern Slavery.
-In addition, the Code of Conduct mandates suppliers and subcontractors to comply with other business-related legislation relating to tax, employment issues Equality and the Equality Act, GDPR, health and safety, environmental sustainability, wellbeing, and safeguarding. - Although a low spend at NCG, we have further reduced the expenditure on low price new goods with potential risks such as common online buying sites, where the supply chain is less manageable for NCG (e.g. for purchases of clothes and electronics) through credit card spend.
-We have instead referred buyers to the preferred or pre-checked Suppliers where possible. - NCG has capped its supplier base to increase transparency and to control risk including Modern Slavery.
+- NCG have remained an accredited Real Living Wage Employer, which means all NCG employees and regularly contracted staff working for providers of outsourced services are paid at least the Real Living Wage.
+This is now a mandatory requirement in all procurements for services. - Checks of Modern Slavery Statements have been assessed where spend is high and risk could occur (e.g. as a result of company take overs), and where Modern Slavery policies may be weaker or non-existent.

+- A review of the NCG Code of Conduct for Suppliers and Contractors took place with the updated code being approved by the Governors in June 2023.
+The Code mandates all NCG suppliers and their subcontractors to comply with the Act and protect against Modern Slavery.
+In addition, the Code of Conduct mandates suppliers, and subcontractors to comply with other business-related legislation relating to tax, employment issues Equality and the Equality Act, GDPR, health and safety, environmental sustainability, wellbeing, and safeguarding. - Procurement have continued to encourage low price, higher risk new goods where the supply chain is less manageable for NCG (e.g. for purchases of clothes and electronics) to be purchased via preferred or pre-checked Suppliers where possible. - NCG has capped its supplier base to increase transparency and to control risk including Modern Slavery.
 Historically, NCG has inherited a high supplier base due to a series of College mergers across the UK.